Bespoke 1:1 coaching for doctors and other health professionals

-Coaching is a learning relationship between equals, and a thought-provoking and creative process.
 The key thing to remember is that coaching is a process, not a one-off intervention that you attend and then forget.
 Coaching is a process where we work together for some aspects, and then you use what we develop together to make changes and achieve your goals in the real world.
-Coaching is very much about giving you skills, strengths, courage and power to make changes in all aspects of your life, personal and professional alike.
+Coaching is very much about you acquiring the skills, strengths, courage and power to make changes in all aspects of your life, personal and professional alike.

 In coaching, I will treat you and see you as

 -able to make the best choices for yourself

 I believe that the solutions that you develop yourself, with my support, are the ones that are most relevant to you, most useful and most likely to be carried out.
 The focus of coaching is on career / life balance / life direction, often a specific goal that we address during a fixed-term engagement.
 Remember that I am not an expert in your professional field, and the focus will be on your own resources and self development, which I will help you access.
 I will support you and work with you, but you are the ones that knows best what is right for you and what works for you.

 Coaching differs from counselling or therapy in that coaching is about the future, action, change, and achievement of full potential, whereas therapy relationships are reparative in nature focused on overcoming traumatic events, understanding the past, and dealing with mental illness.
 Coaching is about self-awareness, self-management and self-efficacy; although the past can be useful in coaching to help us understand ourselves, the focus is firmly on the future, action, and development.